cldr-steven-matison/cldr-steven-matison.github.io/_posts/2025-02-26-Cloudera Apache NiFi Operator.md

 # Customizations For NiFi Sizing

-When testing deployment processors in a small environment, it may be required to provide some limits on the resources nifi needs.
+When testing deployment processes in a small or limited kubernetes environment, it may be required to provide some limits on the resources nifi needs.

  ```ruby
 resources: